 If you are using a substrate, make sure that it can’t cause serious complications if swallowed, such as sand, crushed walnut shells, bark, or most sharp materials.

 Stick to the best substrates for leopard geckos such as soil, large pebbles, or even tiles.
-Make sure there is a temperature gradient in the tank, places to hide, and that the enclosure is the right size.
+Make sure there is a temperature gradient in the

 2. Reset Temperature and Humidity